sendgrid/docs/content/docs/ui/account-and-settings/dedicated-ip-addresses.md

 ##     What are dedicated IP Addresses?

 An Internet Protocol (IP) address is a unique numerical address that defines a location.
-At SendGrid, you can purchase IP addresses dedicated to your account.
+At Twilio SendGrid, you'll receive a dedicated IP address with either a Pro Email API plan or an Advanced Marketing Campaigns plan.
+If you have one of these accounts, you can purchase additional IP addresses dedicated to your account.
+For more information, see our [pricing](https://sendgrid.com/pricing/) page.
 Since you are the only one sending email over this IP, the sender reputation associated with this IP is determined purely by your sending practices.

 ##     Why would I want a dedicated IP address?

 If you are sending any significant amount of email, we typically suggest sending your marketing and transactional emails from separate IP addresses.
+In order to do this, you'll need to set up [IP Pools]({{root_url}}/ui/account-and-settings/ip-pools/).
 In addition, it is strongly recommended to associate your sending domain with your new outbound IP address (provided to you by SendGrid).
 This is available at no extra cost and can be accomplished by [completing an rDNS setup for your dedicated IP]({{root_url}}/ui/account-and-settings/how-to-set-up-reverse-dns/).

 We also suggest having at least 2 promotional IP addresses when your volume reaches 200-300K/month.